 If you put your hand on your throat, you’ll feel two long muscles which run down from behind your ear to your collarbone.
 These are your sternocleidomastoids, and when they get tense they tug on your vocal chords, resulting in a higher note.
-So it follows that, by relaxing the neck muscles, you lower your voice.
+Relax these and, logically enough, your voice gets lower.

 One recommended way of doing this is by making the neck muscles stronger.
-Stronger muscles are more capable of meeting their daily demands and therefore more able to remain relaxed throughout the day.
+Stronger muscles are better at meeting their daily demands and therefore less likely to tighten up throughout the day.
 I was interested in this idea, so I thought I’d test it out.

 Every day, at 2 o’clock and in the same room, I recorded a sample of my voice and wrote down the figures.
 I chose 2pm because I wanted the ‘morning effect’ of my voice to have worn off and I knew I wouldn’t have been drinking alcohol around that time.
-After the recording, every other day, I’d do 3 sets of 20 reps of crunches, where I lay on the floor and slowly nodded my head from horizontal to vertical, tucking in my chin – a bit like doing a sit-up with your neck.
+After the recording, every other day, I’d do 3 sets of 20 reps of crunches, where I lay on my bench and slowly nodded my head from horizontal to vertical, tucking in my chin – like doing sit-ups with your neck.

 And it worked.
-Here’s a chart I made with Vocular Pro.
+Here’s a chart I made with Vocular.